 While running, Memgraph generates various files in its data directory, including the durability files: snapshots and WALs that contain Memgraph's data in a recoverable format.
 On startup, it searches for previously saved durability files and uses them to recreate the most recent DB state.

-Snapshot is created periodically based on the time defined with the
+Snapshots are created periodically based on the value defined with the

-If you want to trigger creating a snapshot of the current database state, run
+If necessary, create a snapshot of the current database state by running the

 mgconsole or Memgraph Lab:

-To disable this behavior, you can use the following query in
+To disable this behavior, run the following query in

 LOCK DATA DIRECTORY;